I'm an architect and one of the web's leading specialist careers doctors.

 I've given one-to-one advice to many architects looking to develop both within and beyond the profession, as well as provide career development services to practices, from training to management

 My working life so far is proof of my belief in (and enthusiasm for) the idea that there are many ways to work with an architectural training – and as a careers consultant I really enjoy the

-For many years, my architects career doctor column has been the best read architecture careers guidance on the web and in print, published since 2007 by Building Design (BD), and from 2015 with the Architects Journal, as the AJ coach.
+For many years, my careers columns have been the best-read architecture careers guidance on the web and in print.
+I've been tackling architects' careers issues since 2015 as the

 Architect's Journal's Careers Coach, and previously with my monthly 'Dear Matthew' column in Building Design magazine.